MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 #### Promote and allow access to apps you trust

 - Promote the use of applications that have been publisher verified.
 Publisher verification helps admins and end users understand the authenticity of application developers.
 Over 660 applications by 390 publishers have been verified thus far.
-- Configure application consent policies by allowing users to only consent to specific applications you trust, such as application developed by your organization or from verified publishers.
+- Configure application consent policies by allowing users to only consent to specific applications you trust, such as applications developed by your organization or from verified publishers.
 - Educate your organization on how our permissions and consent [framework works](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-admin-consent-workflow).
 - Understand the data and permissions an application is asking for and understand how permissions and consent work within our platform.
 - Ensure administrators know how to manage and evaluate consent requests.